sieniven/detect-objects-with-depth-estimation/README.md

 ### 4.2 Run software on Docker

 To run the softwre with Docker, we use Docker-compose to bring up our Docker container and run the software as services inside the container.
-This file is located in /detect-obstacles-ros/dockerfiles/bringup-launch.yaml.
+The docker-compose file is located in /detect-obstacles-ros/dockerfiles/bringup-launch.yaml.

 1. Ensure that video port connected to stereo cameras is configured correctly in docker-compose file.
 This video port number is also the video index port number that openCV uses in their VideoCapture initialization function.
 For example, if the video port connected is index 2, then under detector services, ensure that "devices" is configured at **/dev/video2**:/dev/video2 (only the first port matters, leave the second port after the ":" as it is).